Was Richard Teague’s best sporty coupe the 1973-77 AMC Hornet hatchback?

 The hatchback showed Teague’s design maturity

-The Hornet hatchback represented the maturation of Teague’s design sensibility after a number of hits and misses.
-He was barking up the wrong tree with his first two efforts, the 1965 and 1967 Marlin, whose Nash Airflyte-style fastback didn’t work on a modern sporty coupe with a short hood and long wheelbase.
+The hatchback represented the maturation of Teague’s design sensibility after a number of hits and misses.
+His first two efforts, the 1965 and 1967 Marlin, were outright flops.
+Their Nash Airflyte-style fastback didn’t work on a modern sporty coupe with a short hood and long wheelbase (go here for further discussion).

-The 1968 Javelin was a huge improvement over the Marlin, but it ran away from AMC design cues in favor of borrowing slavishly from the competition.
+The 1968 Javelin was a huge improvement, but it also ran away from AMC design cues in favor of borrowing slavishly from the competition.
 This included the Mustang’s U-shaped rear bumper and the second-generation Corvair’s side crease.
-The reskinned 1971-74 Javelins made things worse with a Camaro-style fascia and the Corvette’s exaggerated fender arches.
+The reskinned 1971-74 Javelins made things worse with a Camaro-style fascia and the Corvette’s exaggerated fender arches (go here).

 1972 AMC Javelin